ShivanKaul/star-spec/draft-dss-star.md

   return poly[0]
 ~~~~~

-## Oblivious Pseudorandom Function {#deps-oprf}
+## Verifiable Oblivious Pseudorandom Function {#deps-oprf}

-An Oblivious Pseudorandom Function (OPRF) is a two-party protocol between client and
+A Verifiable Oblivious Pseudorandom Function (VOPRF) is a two-party protocol between client and
 server for computing a PRF such that the client learns the PRF output and neither party learns
 the input of the other.
-This specification depends on the prime-order OPRF construction specified
+This specification depends on the prime-order VOPRF construction specified
-in {{!OPRF=I-D.irtf-cfrg-voprf}}, draft version -10, using the OPRF mode (0x00) from {{OPRF, Section 3.1}}.
+in {{!OPRF=I-D.irtf-cfrg-voprf}}, draft version -10, using the VOPRF mode (0x01) from {{OPRF, Section 3.1}}.

-The following OPRF client APIs are used:
+The following VOPRF client APIs are used:

 - Blind(element): Create and output (`blind`, `blinded_element`), consisting of a blinded
   representation of input `element`, denoted `blinded_element`, along with a value to revert
   the blinding process, denoted `blind`.
-- Finalize(element, blind, evaluated_element): Finalize the OPRF evaluation using input `element`,
+- Finalize(element, blind, evaluated_element, proof): Finalize the OPRF evaluation using input `element`,
-  random inverter `blind`, and evaluation output `evaluated_element`, yielding output `oprf_output`.
+  random inverter `blind`, evaluation output `evaluated_element`, and proof `proof`,
+  yielding output `oprf_output` or an error upon failure.

 Moreover, the following OPRF server APIs are used:

-- Evaluate(k, blinded_element): Evaluate blinded input element `blinded_element` using
+- BlindEvaluate(k, blinded_element): Evaluate blinded input element `blinded_element` using
-  input key `k`, yielding output element `evaluated_element`.
+  input key `k`, yielding output element `evaluated_element` and proof `proof`.
 This is equivalent to
   the Evaluate function described in {{OPRF, Section 3.3.1}}, where `k` is the private key parameter.
 - DeriveKeyPair(seed, info): Derive a private and public key pair deterministically
   from a seed and info parameter, as described in {{OPRF, Section 3.2}}.